 What really stands out about this bridge:

-- Balusters: Fan-shaped.
-Why?
-Because it just looks better.
-All-vertical balusters are fine, but these fanned out ones fit more with the undulating curves of a garden.
+- Balusters: The balusters are fan-shaped simply because they look great; no actual functional purpose for this.
+All-vertical balusters are fine, but these fanned-out ones fit more with the undulating curves of a garden.

-- Color: The dark color matches with the pagoda and promotes the Asian style.
+- Color: The dark color matches the pagoda and promotes the yard's overall style.

 When the garden itself is natural and untamed, let the garden bridge follow suit.
 A rustic garden bridge uses untreated, unpainted wood as its main building elements.
 With a graceful arc, this garden bridge fits well with this natural landscape.